A dichotomy for $D$-rank 1 types in simple theories: Abstract

 \section{Abstract}

-We prove a dichotomy for $D$-rank 1 types in simple theories that generalizes Buechler's dichotomy for $D$-rank 1 minimal types: every such type is either 1-based or its algebraic closure, by a single formula, almost contains a non-algebraic formula that belongs to a non-forking extension of the type.
-In addition we prove that a densely-1 based type of $D$-rank 1 is 1-based.
+We prove a dichotomy for $D$-rank 1 types in simple theories that generalizes Buechler's dichotomy for $D$-rank 1 minimal types in stable theories: every $D$-rank 1 type is either 1-based or part of its algebraic closure, defined by a single formula, almost contains a non-algebraic formula that belongs to a non-forking extension of the type.
+In addition we prove that a densely 1-based type of $D$-rank 1 is 1-based.
 We also observe that for a hypersimple unidimensional theory the existence of a non-algebraic stable type implies stability (and thus superstability).